8ude/UG212_AudioForGames_Fall19/README.md

 ------
 Using Resonance Audio and Unity, create a sonic environment/walking simulator that makes use of the following:

-- At least one ambisonic file
+- ~~At least one ambisonic file~~ (no longer a requirement, but let me know if you want to make one and need help!)
 - At least 5 audio sources that make use of the resonance audio features (directionality, occlusion, etc)
 - At least 3 distinct reverb spaces